AABC Annual Meeting – Meeting Program

 1992 – AABC hosts its first National Conference on Indoor Air Quality and launches educational IAQ workshops for facility owners and managers.

-1993 – Continued focus on publishing and awards as the Annual Meeting is held in Palm Desert, CA.
+1993 – The association continues to focus on publishing and awards as the Annual Meeting is held in Palm Desert, CA.

 1994 – AABC adopts a new Quality Assurance Program and unveils its SpecWriter tool at the 30th Annual Meeting in Bermuda.